 Requests for sabbaticals shall be submitted at least six months prior to the quarter or academic year for which leave is desired; if the circumstances warrant, the President or designee may waive this requirement.

-Prior to submitting a request for a sabbatical to the President or designee it shall be the responsibility of the President or designee to ensure that plans to secure an adequate replacement have been initiated, if needed, and that the request does not exceed four percent (4%) of the total FTE faculty or represent more than one hundred fifty percent (150%) of the costs which would have otherwise been paid to the personnel on leave including the costs of replacement.
+Prior to submitting a request for a sabbatical to the President or designee, it shall be the responsibility of the President or designee to ensure that plans to secure an adequate replacement have been initiated, if needed, and that the request does not exceed four percent (4%) of the total FTE faculty or represent more than one hundred fifty percent (150%) of the costs which would have otherwise been paid to the personnel on leave including the costs of replacement.

 Compensation for sabbaticals will be: 100 percent of salary for one quarter; 85 percent of salary for two quarters; and 70 percent of salary for three quarters.